opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 - Add a query field selector.
 - Append result limits and time windows.
-- Return an array of queries or a single query string.
-A single query string is returned by default, but queries can be split into an array of query strings if required.
+- Return a list of one or more queries.
+A list is returned because some query languages require the STIX pattern to be split into multiple query strings.

+The example provided in the dummy connector is based on an SQL language.
+This should to be changed to fit with the native data source query language.
+Each string in the return list is a query that will be passed to the data source's API via the STIX transmission `<module>_connector.py`.
+If the data source does not use a query language, API end points and parameters could be defined here instead (in conjunction with `from_stix_map.json`).

 [Back to top](#create-a-translation-module)